Green Stormwater Infrastructure

 - Drive-thru facilities: Instead of using only evergreen hedges, developers may now use a combination of plants and evergreen hedges within GSI practices that are part of an approved stormwater management plan.

 When using GSI practices, submitted stormwater design plans will need to meet these requirements:

 - Developers can now use runoff volume matching to meet nitrogen export load requirements if they demonstrate that the amount of stormwater runoff coming off a site after development will be the same or less than before development (Section 20).

 - Requirements for new development in the Falls and Swift Creek Watershed Protection Overlay Districts have changed (Section 24 and 25).
 See section below for more details.

 GSI in the Right-of-Way

-Developers who install GSI in the existing City right-of-way can be eligible for reimbursement.
-Reimbursement from the City may pay for the difference in cost between traditional right-of-way infrastructure development and GSI practices.
-After a project is complete, the City will own and maintain GSI practices located in the right-of-way.
+Developers can partner with the City to install GSI in the City right-of-way.
+This makes more land available for other uses and pays developers for the difference in cost between traditional right-of-way infrastructure development and GSI practices.
+After a project is complete, the City owns and maintains GSI practices located in the right-of-way.

-Reimbursement will be determined on a case-by-case basis.
-To see what reimbursement you may be eligible for, please contact the Stormwater Management Division at 919-996-3940 or RaleighStormwater@raleighnc.gov.
+Payment is determined on a case-by-case basis.
+To see what you may be eligible for, please contact the Stormwater Management Division at 919-996-3940 or RaleighStormwater@raleighnc.gov.